intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 RFC8729}}), the editing, processing, and publication of documents ({{Section 4.2 of RFC8729}}), and development and maintenance of Series-wide guidelines and rules ({{Section 4.4 of RFC8729}}).
+Among other things this changes the dependency on the RSE included in {{Section 2.2 of RFC8730}} with regard to "coordinating work and conforming to general RFC Series policies as specified by the IAB and RSE."
 In addition, various details regarding these responsibilities have been modified to accord with the new framework defined in this document.

 ## RFC Series Editor